Impact Acceleration Account

 - To deliver a culture change in the institution around impact, increasing the visibility of social science impact and research through facilitated networking, engagement activities and marketing support.

-"Building on the excellence of Surrey’s existing social science research, this is a brilliant opportunity to transform the visibility and stature of our social science impact, and for our academics to develop research that will benefit society and shape the future."Prof Graham Miller, Executive Dean of the Faculty of Arts and Social Sciences, Professor of Sustainability in Business
+"Building on the excellence of Surrey’s existing social science research, this is a brilliant opportunity to transform the visibility and stature of our social science impact, and for our academics to develop research that will benefit society and shape the future."Prof Graham Miller, Pro-Vice-Chancellor and Executive Dean of the Faculty of Arts and Social Sciences, Professor of Sustainability in Business

 Collaborate with us